 APA's Guidelines for Test User Qualifications

 COPPS also consulted by telephone and in person on Proposed Guidelines for Prevention Practice, Research, Education and Social Advocacy for Psychologists, a new set of guidelines that have support from several divisions and ones that were originally conceptualized following publication in The Counseling Psychologist.
+Both BPA and COPPS provided feedback on Specialty Guidelines for Forensic Psychology.

 Additionally, BPA has enhanced its commitment to diversity in several ways and adopted the following measures: